dwillcox/pybib/README.md

 $ python pybib.py --catbib master.bib
 ```

-### Generate Bibtex from all the PDF's in the current directory and then write master.bib
+### Generate Bibtex from PDF's first then construct master.bib

 (Argument order can be reversed with the same effect.)